 Your employers should be able to look you up and get a feel of what kind of a person you are.
 Or just give them options on how they could effectively contact you.

-Be sure to take note of the tips mentioned above and look how to best incorporate them in your LinkedIn profile.
+Be sure to take note of the tips mentioned above and take a look at how to best incorporate them in your LinkedIn profile.

 If you have any questions or any concerns, feel free to reach out!
 Click here and visit Inspire Education’s web page and enquire now.